How do I get an appointment?

 Before your appointment

-Please bring your medical photography request form with you for your photography session to take place.
+Please bring your medical photography request form with you.

 What to expect at your appointment